bpalma89/MyMoviesAppReact/README.md

 ## iMDB API

 The IMDb-API is a web service for receiving movie, serial and cast information.
 APIs results is a JSON and includes items such as movie specifications, images, posters, trailers, ratings, Wikipedia page content and more.
 [More Info](https://imdb-api.com/)

+## Technical Decisions

+Redux Thunk was used because it allows us to avoid directly causing side effects in our actions, action creators, or components.
+Potentially messy code can be isolated in a thunk, leaving the rest of the code uncluttered.
+Middleware can later invoke the thunk to actually execute that function.
+It was used in conjunction with Redux Persist to persist the data in our application, in this case, for our favorite movies.

+Redux Router was considered because it allows us to build a single-page web application with navigation without the page refreshing as the user navigates.
+It uses component structure to call components, which display the appropriate information